komogortev/AD-tech-challenge/README.md

   #Features to add/modify
   1. rewrite filter by date so it would render page again from template
   2. create pagination allowing to request next/previous batch of tweets
+  3. hide UI options that are not available in given screen/device (i.e. layout switch to columns on small screens)